inthuyen/Slack-Bot/README.md

 # Slack Bot
-This Slack bot echos questions asked to the bot.
+This Slack bot echoes questions asked to the bot.